Mani Wheel of Dharma: Why spinning prayer wheels may be the ideal Buddhist practice for busy people; benefits to self and sentient beings

 The prayer wheel can also be thought of as an all-encompassing symbol: incorporating Body, Speech and Mind of the Buddha.
 When a Buddhist sets up an altar, they usually include a representation of the Body, Speech and Mind of Buddha.
 Normally this would include a Buddha Statue (Body), a Dharma Book (Speech) and a Stupa (for Mind).
 Interestingly, the Dharma Book is to be placed higher on the altar than the statue of the Buddha, to emphasize that the Buddha’s Words (Dharma) are the most important.
 From this point of view, a simple altar could consist of a single table-top prayer wheel, or a hand prayer wheel on a stand.
 The cavity of the prayer wheel, containing the dharma text, can be thought of as Stupa (symbolic of Mind); the mantras or sutras contained in the cavity are the Dharma text (symbolic of Speech); the actual prayer wheel, a Holy Object, together with the action used to spin the wheel represent Body.

-In describing how they are made, custom Prayer Wheel artist Micha Strauss of the Galgamani Art Project explains: ” The most important thing is the rolling of the mantra inside the prayer wheel.
+In describing how they are made, custom Prayer Wheel artist Micha Strauss of Holy Land Prayer Wheels (formerly Galgamani Art Project) explains: ” The most important thing is the rolling of the mantra inside the prayer wheel.
 It is the heart of it and It needs to be rolled in the correct direction, in the correct tightness, over the life tree mantra and with the right mindset.”

 H.E.
 Garchen Rinpoche: Never Seen Without The Prayer Wheel Spinning